intelligentnode/IntelliNode/IntelliNode/README.md

 - [LLM as Microservice](https://www.kdnuggets.com/building-microservice-for-multichat-backends-using-llama-and-chatgpt): For scalable production.
 - [Fine-tuning Tutorial](https://doc.intellinode.ai/docs/npm/controllers/fine-tuning): Learn how to tune LLMs with yout data.
 - [Chatbot With Your Docs](https://doc.intellinode.ai/docs/npm/chatbot/docs-chat): Tutorial to augment any LLM provider with your docs and images.
+- [Frontend connector](https://docs.intellinode.ai/docs/npm/frontend): Connect directly to models from your browser without the need for server-side integration.

 # Pillars
 - **The wrapper layer** provides low-level access to the latest AI models